|Engineering = hands-on play in a framework

 When our son was three, he would spend hours playing with wooden blocks, making a highway for toy cars, a pen for toy animals, or just the highest tower he could stack.
 We didn’t think of it this way, but he was engineering.

 Early childhood educators have always recognized how building with blocks (and similar hands-on activities) help children develop motor skills while at the same time exercising their creativity.
 But these activities can also be framed as authentic engineering.
 That’s something the EiE curriculum team is working on right now: a framework for preschool engineering.

-|EiE director Christine Cunningham at the White House Early STEM event|
+|EiE director Christine Cunningham at the White House Early STEM event

-Recently, the Obama administration called (loudly) for more attention to early STEM education.
+In 2016, the Obama administration called (loudly) for more attention to early STEM education.
 But acting on this charge will be a challenge for preschool programs, because research-tested preschool engineering curricula are rare.
 In fact, the Committee on K-12 Engineering Education's report on the state of U.S. engineering education identified exactly one as being of relevance: the NSF-funded PreK–1 Young Scientist Series.

 Clearly, preschools need more options.
 When EiE director Christine Cunningham attended the White House's first-ever Symposium on Early STEM Learning this past spring, we were already at work creating an independently funded, inquiry-based curriculum called Wee Engineer.
-(Look for it to be released in sometime in 2018.)

 Steps That Structure Engineering

-|Our PreK-K team meetings are very hands-on!|
+|Our PreK-K team meetings are very hands-on!

 For the past nine months, our curriculum development team has been researching, consulting with early childhood experts, brainstorming, creating, and testing.
 One of the first challenges was to create an age-appropriate engineering design process (EDP)—a set of steps that help to structure the work of engineering.